Dependency-Aware Compilation for Surface Code Quantum Architectures: Surface Code Compilation: A Primer

-\paragraph{Optimal mapping and routing} The above example was fairly unconstrained.
-Any ``uniform'' mapping leaving an ancilla space between each circuit qubit has a corresponding optimal routing solution.
+\paragraph{Optimal mapping \& routing} The above example was fairly unconstrained.
+Any mapping leaving an ancilla space between each circuit qubit has a corresponding optimal routing solution.
 This is not the case in general.
 Consider the example in \cref{fig:badmap} wherein we are mapping the same circuit onto a $3\times3$ subset of our architecture.
 The depth of this circuit is 1, so it is theoretically executable in a single time step.
-However, with the choice of the mapping on the left labeled ``Mapping 1'', there is no way to simultaneously execute the \cnot gates.
+However, with the choice of the mapping on the left labeled ``Mapping 1'', there is no way to simultaneously execute the \cnot gates, as any paths from $q_0$ to $q_1$ and $q_2$ to $q_3$ will have to cross.
 Therefore, execution of the circuit will take two time steps.
-If instead we choose ``Mapping 2'' on the right, we see there is in fact a routing solution that allows for simultaneous execution, with the routes indicated by colored paths.
+If instead we choose ``Mapping 2'', we see that there is a routing solution that allows for simultaneous execution, with the routes indicated by colored paths.

 \paragraph{Executing T gates} The $\T$ gate cannot be applied directly to surface code logical qubits.
 Instead, executing a $\T$ gate requires applying a lattice surgery \cnot between the input to the $\T$ gate and a logical qubit prepared in a so-called ``magic state'' \cite{Bravyi_2005}.
-We make a standard assumption that magic state qubits are prepared in a separate region of the plane at a sufficiently high rate such that they are always available at dedicated storage locations.
-The implication for our mapping and routing problem is that \emph{each \T gate must be routed like a \cnot gate with the target qubit chosen from fixed set of vertices provided as part of the input.}
+We make a standard assumption that magic state qubits are prepared in a separate region of the plane at a sufficiently high rate such that they are always available at dedicated storage locations \cite{PRXQuantum.3.020342}.
+The implication for our mapping and routing problem is that \emph{each \T gate must be routed like a \cnot gate with the target qubit chosen from a fixed set of vertices provided as part of the input.}

-As an example, we return to the circuit in \cref{simpl-circ}.
+We provide a simple example in \cref{fig:t-gates}.
 Since this circuit contains a \T gate, we need to define magic state qubit locations.
-In \cref{fig:t-gates}, the $3\times3$ architecture has been extended with a column of magic state qubits along the right side, indicated with orange vertices.
+The $3\times3$ architecture has been extended with a column of magic state qubits along the right side, indicated with orange vertices.
 An optimal mapping and routing solution with one time step is shown.
 We have two simultaneous connections.
 One is between qubits $q_0$ and $q_1$ and corresponds to the \cnot, while the other is between $q_2$ and a magic state qubit, corresponding to the \T gate.

-In summary, the surface code mapping and routing problem consists of two parts: \begin{enumerate} \item Mapping: Identify circuit qubits with vertices in a grid graph. \item Routing: Assign gates to time steps such that there exist nonoverlapping (vertex-disjoint) paths between the vertices relevant to each gate assigned to a time step. \end{enumerate}